adisciple50/EmberLinux/README.md

 ##Aims##

 Everything Should Be Compiled for YOUR System
--this should be done using MARCH=native -O2 and the "localyesconfig" make target for the kernel - since the gentoo install images usually load everything needed.
+- this should be done using MARCH=native -O2 and the "localyesconfig" make target for the kernel - since the gentoo install images usually load everything needed.

--Compile times are expected to be long, but good things come to those who wait.
+- Compile times are expected to be long, but good things come to those who wait.

 Favour Desktop Environment Independant Software In The Core Build